myshov/esmtest/README.md

 [Demo](https://esmtest.myshov.com)

 This experiment loads every character of the first sentence of "Crime and Punishment" by F.M.
 Dostoevsky with separate mjs-file (100 files in total).
 It shows real advantage using HTTP/2 against HTTP/1.1.
 For more striking experience load this site on your mobile device with 3G or just use throttling on network tab in developer tools of your browser.
+For the most reliable results use an option "Disable cache" on the network tab in developer tools.

 ## License